-You can only have one funded project from either the NEI or the EIR component.
+You can only have one funded project from either the NEI or Expert in Residence (EIR) component at any one time.
 You must have successfully completed one project, including submitting a satisfactory final report, before a subsequent grant will be approved.
 You cannot have two projects running at the same time.